128technology/docs/docs/config_basics.md

 ## Running Configuration

-The running configuration is the set of configuration elements that the SSR is currently using to make routing decisions, forward traffic, enforce policy, etc. The SSR loads the running configuration when the software starts; this configuration will either be the one that it retrieves at start from its conductor, or from its local disk (in the case where it is either unmanaged, or unable to reach its conductor).
+The running configuration is the set of configuration elements that the SSR is currently using to make routing decisions, forward traffic, enforce policy, etc. The SSR loads the running configuration when the software starts; this configuration is either the one that it retrieves at start from its conductor, or from its local disk (in the case where it is either unmanaged, or unable to reach its conductor).

 ## Candidate Configuration